mike-sierra/deotp/README.md

 Once you get to those last three sections, you should be able to design some powerful commands of your own.

-## Deep End of the Pool Emacs and Regular Expresssions
+## Deep End of the Pool Emacs and Regular Expressions

 What if you have to edit a bunch of text files quickly?
-After learning the basics of Unix, do a deep dive into Emacs and a more advanced and practical discussion of regular expressions.
+After learning the basics of Unix, do a deep dive into the Emacs text editor and the regular expressions that can make it so powerful.
+Since Emacs has a Windows client, Windows users can also benefit from these two

-Since Emacs has a Windows client, Windows users can also benefit from these two units:
+units:

 1. [Emacs](08_emacs.md) walks you through all the major features of the Emacs text editor.
 By the end, you should be able to make